 Examine your reason for buying property in Spain.
 Where in Spain you want to buy property depends on whether you want the property as an investment, as a vacation home, or to live in permanently.

 Calculate your budget.
-Before you start looking at properties in Spain, you need to fully understand the costs of owning property in Spain so you can budget accordingly.
+Before you start looking at Buying Property in Spain you need to fully understand the costs of owning property in Spain so you can budget accordingly.
 You will have expenses beyond the price of the house.

 Look at different types of Spanish property.
 Just as in any other country, you can buy properties in Spain that are in different states of readiness.
 Which you choose depends on your needs as well as your budget.
 There are different costs associated with different types of property.

-- You also can be resale property, which essentially is an existing house that has already been sold at least once.
-These properties are generally safer investments, provided you understand how much you'll have to spend on repairs or remodeling.
+Resale property, which essentially is an existing house that has already been sold at least once.
+These properties are generally safer investments, provided you understand how much you'll have to spend on repairs or remodelling.